UoB-COMSM0166/2025-group-28/README.md

 A class diagram provided us a way to formally apply the ideas listed above in an object-oriented manner, plan our development work and build a high-level blueprint of how we wanted the system to behave and be structured.

-The initial design revolved around the following key classes (See Fig X):
+The initial design revolved around the following key classes (See Fig A):

 - `Game`: this would be composed of the player(s), current room and score
 - `Sprite`: this is our abstract game character class